-How Data Automation Streamlines Analytics
+How Data Automation Streamlines Analytic

+Automation, whether through specifically designed data pipeline software or through AI integration, has swept across the analytics industry over the past few years.
 Across the workforce, the most commonly automated task consistently revolves around data management, with 58% of businesses using automation for data entry, reporting, and planning.
+A further 36% of businesses use data automation to streamline compliance, helping to remove the complexity of effective data practices.

 Automation is such a powerful tool in the world of data because it combats the largest challenge that the industry faces: human error.
 Small mistakes in data entry can lead to incorrect analysis and reduce the impact of actionable insights.
+While some small mistakes may not seem like a big problem, they can rapidly snowball and derail the efficacy of all departments that use data-driven insights.

 Especially when it comes to analytics, data automation is vital as it helps to reduce errors, speeds up the processing of new data, and can help overhaul the process to make it more effective than ever before.